stfxecutables/df-analyze/README.md

 > 7. Set $\symbfit{X}\_{i+1}^R = \symbfit{X}_i^R \cup \symbfit{R}$ (update redundant pool)
 > 8. Continue iterating $i$ until $\symbfit{F}_i = \emptyset$ or maximum $i$ is reached.
 The final selected features are defined by $\symbfit{X}_i^{\star}$.

-===

-Redundant selection begins with a pool of all features (initially empty).
-At step $i$ of the selection algorithm, a new pool with one more feature (each candidate feature) is considered (forward selection).

 ### Hyperparameter Tuning